An image of an arrow icon

 Training and Credentials

-Your nutritionist should have training, credentials, and qualifications you can trust.
+Your qualified nutritionist should have sufficient training, credentials, and qualifications you can trust, but not all nutritionists have the same experience.
 If someone is giving you advice that impacts your health, you should be confident that they know what they're talking about.

 To become a registered dietitian, a trainee nutritionist will receive supervised training or technical expertise during a dietetic internship that provides professional interaction with clients.
 This clinical experience helps nutritionists and dietitians improve communication and analytical skills in a coordinated program.
 The training also helps develop personal qualities that allow them to be successful in nutrition.